 Fossil Fragility: Geopolitical Shocks, Security, and the Case for a Clean Energy Future

-16:00–17:30 | WRI Hub at ODI Global | Public; registration required
+16:00–17:30 | WRI Hub at ODI | Public; registration required

 Geopolitical shocks and disruptions to critical energy routes have exposed the vulnerability of fossil-fuel-dependent economies.
 This session examines how countries respond to energy insecurity, the downstream impacts on food security and energy prices, and why clean energy offers a more resilient path forward.
 Experts will discuss whether moments of crisis can catalyze a decisive shift toward a more secure, low-carbon future.